Mathematical physics of information processing systems

 Everything should be made as simple as possible, but not simpler. – The (long) story of that quote can be found here

-In addition to science, I also enjoy a lot electronic music (some musical experiments from my previous life), and pretty much any mean of riding/gliding snow, water or air.
+In addition to science, I also enjoy a lot electronic music (some musical experiments from my previous life and from my current one), and pretty much any mean of riding/gliding snow, water or air.
 I also love holding my breath while free diving.

 I feel honoured to be a recipient of a Starting Grant in mathematics from the European Research Council.